Karten Associates

 end of NavBar

-My keynotes and instructional presentations offer high-content information in a light and lively manner.
-Many of these topics are also addressed in my seminars.
+My presentations offer high-content information in a light and lively manner.
+I also address these topics in my books and newsletters.

 The presentations described in detail below include: